mduchoslav/Evomics_Intro_to_R/Evomics_2023_R_ggplot.md

 ```

-**Treasure hunt:** Import the file `XA53_experiment.txt` from your working folder and plot the data.
-Can you find something interesting in the data?
+**Treasure hunt:** Use `wget` to download the file `XA53_experiment.txt` from the following github link-
+`https://raw.githubusercontent.com/janina-rinke/Teaching/main/XA53_experiment.txt`.
+Read it into RStudio and plot/ explore the data.
+Can you find something interesting when you plot it?
 Let us know if you find an interesting pattern.

 Hint: This file is tab-separated.
 Use the `read.table()` function with arguments `sep = "\t"` (separator of the fields is tabulator) and `header = T` (to use the first line of the file as column names).